R3.0 (concert): Background and development

-When Regine Velasquez's record deal, with Viva Records, was announced in June 2017 by The Philippine Star, the article mentioned that the singer would perform a headlining showcase in support of the album.
-It was revealed that the concert, titled R3.0, will be held at the Mall of Asia Arena in Pasay on October 21 and would also celebrate the thirtieth anniversary of her professional debut.
-She has previously performed anniversary shows celebrating her twentieth and twenty-fifth career milestones: Twenty staged at the Araneta Coliseum in 2006, and Silver held at the Mall of Asia Arena in 2012.
+When Regine Velasquez-Alcasid's record deal, with Viva Records, was announced in June 2017 by The Philippine Star, the article mentioned that the singer would perform a headlining showcase in support of the album.
+It was revealed that the concert, titled R3.0, would be held at the Mall of Asia Arena in Pasay on October 21 and would also celebrate the 30th anniversary of her professional debut.
+She has previously performed anniversary shows celebrating her 20th and 25th career milestones: Twenty staged at the Araneta Coliseum in 2006, and Silver held at the Mall of Asia Arena in 2012.
 Tickets for the show went on sale for the general public on July 25.
 The prices for the tickets were from ₱392 to ₱6,720.
 The date sold out in two days, which prompted a second show to be added on October 22.
 In August 2017, a cover of Up Dharma Down's song "Tadhana" was released as a promotional single for album, also titled R3.0.
 An original track, "Hugot", debuted as its lead single the following month.
 R3.0 was later released as a triple CD set on the opening night.

-In an interview with the Philippine Daily Inquirer, Velasquez spoke in depth about the upcoming shows and described it as "exciting" and "challenging".
-She revealed that rehearsals and preparations made her anxious to stage another arena show for its physical demands, which she attributed to the cancellation of her previous concert, Silver, for which she lost her voice from a viral infection.
+In an interview with the Philippine Daily Inquirer, Velasquez-Alcasid spoke in depth about the upcoming shows and described it as "exciting" and "challenging".
+She revealed that rehearsals and preparations made her anxious to stage another arena show because of its physical demands.
+Velasquez-Alcasid attributed it to the cancellation of her previous concert, Silver, for which she lost her voice from a viral infection.
 She asserted, "I have been getting lessons ... mostly to help strengthen and improve my vocal stamina.
 Our body changes as we get older, so does our vocal cords.
 Of course, I have to do promotional work, too, which involves using my voice."
-The concept of the shows revolve around Velasquez's recording career, from her early childhood beginnings to the star she is today.
-She previewed that the set for each night would be different, adding that her main objective was to deliver performances of her "signature" songs and "sweet, easy listening tunes".
+The concept of the shows revolve around Velasquez-Alcasid's career trajectory.
+She stated that the set for each night would be different, adding that her main objective was to deliver performances of her "signature" songs and "sweet, easy listening tunes".

-Velasquez worked with multiple local designers for the shows' costumes, including Martin Bautista, Michael Leyva, Cocoy Lizaso and Cary Santiago.
+Velasquez-Alcasid worked with multiple local designers for the shows' costumes, including Martin Bautista, Michael Leyva, Cocoy Lizaso and Cary Santiago.
 She wore a black feathered opera coat designed by Lizaso for the opening, while she donned an all-white ensemble designed by Leyva for the finale.
-The concert was promoted by Viva Entertainment, with PLDT, Inc. as sponsor.
+The concert was promoted by Viva Live, Inc., with PLDT, Inc. as sponsor.
 Raul Mitra served as music director, while Paolo Valenciano was tapped as stage director.
-During the two-night show, Velasquez invited several special guests, including musicians Ogie Alcasid, Morissette, Mark Bautista, Sarah Geronimo, Jed Madela, Julie Anne San Jose, Angeline Quinto, Aicelle Santos, Erik Santos, and Jona Viray.
+During the two-night show, Velasquez-Alcasid invited several special guests, including musicians Ogie Alcasid, Morissette, Mark Bautista, Sarah Geronimo, Jed Madela, Julie Anne San Jose, Angeline Quinto, Aicelle Santos, Erik Santos, and Jona Viray.
 It also featured a performance with actresses Mikee Cojuangco and Donna Cruz who co-starred with Velasquez in the 1996 musical comedy Do Re Mi.